 • Does everyone have the minimum amount of access rights and manuals to maintain running systems?

-• What are the ambitions and insecurities of your colleagues during lower capacity of the team
+• What are the ambitions and insecurities of your colleagues during lower capacity of the team?

 What about Scrum?

-Working with a skeleton crew for a few weeks Scrum can feel a bit bureaucratic, but it might be more important now than ever.
-With less people but equal responsibility, prioritization is key.
+Working with a skeleton crew for a few weeks, Scrum can feel a bit bureaucratic, but it might be more important now than ever.
+With fewer people but equal responsibility, prioritization is key.
 The only way to know if the team has to steer itself is transparency.
 And guess what all the Scrum rituals have in common?
 Exactly, transparency.
 But hey, it can be done informally.
 As long as you know what everyone will be doing that day and week, including yourself.

-This might also be the time of the year to see how your team performs while the lead developer or database specialist for example is away.
-Do others pickup the role?
+This might also be the time of the year to see how your team performs while the lead developer or database specialist, for example, is away.
+Do others pick up the role?
 Is a knowledge gap exposed?
 How do the members organize themselves?
-Is the team still performing, or is it all falling apart like a house of cards..
+Is the team still performing, or is it all falling apart like a house of cards?

 These new insights can push a team back into the Storming phase.
-Actually the team might go multiple Storming phases as during the Summer Break as the arrangement of the colleagues keeps changing as they come and go from vacation.
+Actually the team might go through multiple Storming phases as during the Summer Break the composition of the colleagues keeps changing as they come and go from vacation.
+In the end, the team probably won’t be or act the same way as it did.

-It’s important that the team comes out of this stronger and more confident as before.
+It’s important that the team comes out of this stronger and more confident than before.
 So keep performing the retrospective and planning sessions during and after the Summer Break, so people can express their difficulties and desires.

 Post Summer Blues

 Vacations are fun!
 So returning to work can be a sobering experience (literally).
 Of course work you and others left behind didn’t all get finished by the skeleton crew.
 But if you all prepared accordingly, the really important stuff should be taken care of.
 Make sure there is an informal moment preferably at a location where the whole team can come together and talk about everyone’s Summer Break stories.
-In the following Sprint Planning discuss how the team should organize itself with the hopefully new insights and shared knowledge to bring into practice.
+In the following Sprint Planning, discuss how the team should organise itself with the hopefully new insights and shared knowledge to put into practice.
 Don’t try to get the team back into the setting it was a few months ago, but move forward!